-Middle and High School students have access to school issued devices during the day for learning activities.
+Middle and High School students may have access to school issued devices during the day for learning activities.
 Disturbing the learning environment is prohibited.
 Phones/devices are to be kept out of sight during instructional periods unless usage is approved by the teacher.
-Students will be allowed the privilege to bring and use their devices during lunch for the following purposes:
+Students may be allowed the privilege to bring and use their devices during lunch per the administration for the following purposes: